HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

 While many CDNs offer purpose-built features optimized specifically for content delivery, they increasingly exist as part of larger service ecosystems.
 These CDNs are often tightly integrated with cloud infrastructure, security solutions, and edge computing platforms, with these adjacent services delivered through or alongside the CDN itself.

 Different CDN providers take distinct approaches to optimization and specialization.
-Third party platforms like Google and Facebook build highly specialized CDNs engineered specifically for their needs, handling massive throughput for ad delivery and capturing analytics beacons at scale.
-In contrast, general purpose CDNs like Cloudflare and Amazon CloudFront optimize targeted feature sets while maintaining broader applicability.
-These platforms leverage their CDN capabilities as a foundation for managed services, enabling use cases such as globally distributed API gateways or real time JavaScript injection for client-side device fingerprinting and security inspection.
+Third-party platforms like Google and Facebook build highly specialized CDNs engineered specifically for their needs, handling massive throughput for ad delivery and capturing analytics beacons at scale.
+In contrast, general-purpose CDNs like Cloudflare and Amazon CloudFront optimize targeted feature sets while maintaining broader applicability.
+These platforms leverage their CDN capabilities as a foundation for managed services, enabling use cases such as globally distributed API gateways or real-time JavaScript injection for client-side device fingerprinting and security inspection.

 ## HTTP/3 adoption

-Published in June of 2022 by IETF, <a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc9114">HTTP/3</a> is a major revision of the HTTP network protocol, succeeding HTTP/2 .
+Published in June 2022 by IETF, <a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc9114">HTTP/3</a> is a major revision of the HTTP network protocol, succeeding HTTP/2.

 HTTP/3's performance improvements stem from fundamental protocol design changes that CDNs are uniquely positioned to leverage at global scale.
-Unlike HTTP/2's reliance on TCP, HTTP/3 uses QUIC over UDP, eliminating TCP's head of line blocking.
+Unlike HTTP/2's reliance on TCP, HTTP/3 uses QUIC over UDP, eliminating TCP's head-of-line blocking.
 When one HTTP/2 stream encounters packet loss, all multiplexed streams on that TCP connection stall.
 CDNs implementing HTTP/3 can maintain performance for unaffected requests through QUIC's independent stream recovery.
 This is particularly valuable for CDNs serving mixed content where a slow loading image won't block critical CSS or JavaScript delivery.

 HTTP/3 reduces connection establishment from HTTP/2's 3 RTTs (TCP handshake, TLS handshake, and HTTP negotiation) to 1 RTT through QUIC's integrated cryptographic handshake.
 CDNs amplify this benefit through geographic proximity, as users connecting to nearby CDN edge servers experience reduced connection time.
-For returning visitors, some CDNs implement 0 RTT connection resumption, eliminating handshake overhead entirely when reconnecting to the same edge server.
+For returning visitors, some CDNs implement 0-RTT connection resumption, eliminating handshake overhead entirely when reconnecting to the same edge server.

-Modern CDNs are beginning to implement HTTPS DNS records, a type of Service Control Binding that allows DNS responses to advertise HTTP/3 availability and connection parameters directly.
+Modern CDNs are beginning to implement HTTPS DNS records, a type of Service Binding (SVCB) / HTTPS records that allows DNS responses to advertise HTTP/3 availability and connection parameters directly.
 When a browser queries DNS for a CDN enabled domain, HTTPS records can indicate HTTP/3 support on port 443 with specific QUIC parameters, enabling immediate HTTP/3 connections without the traditional HTTP/2 to HTTP/3 upgrade process.
 This DNS level optimization is particularly powerful for CDNs managing multiple domains and services, as it eliminates protocol upgrade negotiations and can reduce connection establishment time.
 However, HTTPS record implementation varies significantly across CDN providers, with some leading adoption while others have not yet implemented support.

-In previous years HTTP/3 adoption was difficult to break out due to the nature of many clients connecting over HTTP/2 first and upgrading the protocol to HTTP/3.
+In previous years, HTTP/3 adoption was difficult to break out due to the nature of many clients connecting over HTTP/2 first and upgrading the protocol to HTTP/3.
 However, in 2025 we took a different approach with the dataset and were able to more accurately break out the HTTP/3 connections.

 {{ figure_markup(
   image="cdn-http-versions-mobile.png",